 FAQ's: Your Questions Answered

+At some point in everyone’s life they will hear or read about cerebral palsy.
 Cerebral palsy is a group of disorders involving brain and nervous system functions such as movement, hearing, seeing and thinking.
-The term cerebral refers to the brain and palsy refers paralysis or lack of control with one’s body.
 It is a disability resulting from injury to the brain before, during or shortly after birth.
-Approximately 8,000 infants born in the United States are diagnosed with cerebral palsy each year.
+The term cerebral refers to the brain and palsy refers to paralysis or lack of control with one’s body.
+It is estimated that 8,000 infants born in the United States are diagnosed with cerebral palsy each year.

-In some cases, the injury is caused by low levels of oxygen suffered before or during birth.
-This can be the result of negligent medical care provided to the mother and child during the birthing process.
+In some, cerebral palsy is caused by low levels of oxygen before or during birth.
+Cerebral palsy can be the result of negligent medical care provided to the mother and child during the birthing process.

-Signs of cerebral palsy may appear in the first months or years of a child’s life, typically prior to age three.
+Signs of cerebral palsy can appear anytime within the first few years of a child’s life, typically prior to age three.
 In more than 80% of cases, symptoms are apparent within the first month of life.
-In instances where the infant’s brain is injured by low oxygen levels, there may be signs of this brain injury present at the time of delivery.
-However, it is very common for infants to experience the symptoms of cerebral palsy before an official diagnosis is given.
-Learn more about the symptoms of cerebral palsy.
+In the case that the infant’s brain is injured by low oxygen levels, there may be signs of brain injury present at the time of delivery.
+However, it is very common for infants to experience the symptoms before an official diagnosis is given.

-Life with cerebral palsy varies based upon the severity of the brain injury.
-Some people require little or no assistance.
-Those with severe cerebral palsy may require special medical, educational, and social services.
+Life with cerebral palsy varies dependent upon the severity of the brain injury.
+Cerebral palsy can range from a mild form needing little or no assistance to severe cases of cerebral palsy requiring special medical, educational, and social services.
 Cerebral palsy can put tremendous financial stress on the family of a child with the disorder.
 In 2003, the average lifetime cost of cerebral palsy-related expenses for one person was estimated at $921,000.

-There are many factors that can cause cerebral palsy, including lack of oxygen to the baby’s brain during labor and delivery.
-During labor and delivery, the mother is usually placed on a fetal monitor.
-This device monitors and records the baby’s heartbeat.
-If the baby suffers from a lack of oxygen, then there will be signs of this distress in the baby’s heart tracing.
+Carefully monitor baby’s oxygen during labor and delivery.
+Cerebral palsy can be caused by a number of things including lack of oxygen to the baby’s brain during labor and delivery.
+During this time, the mother is usually placed on a fetal monitor, a device used for monitoring and recording the baby’s heartbeat.
 Doctors, midwives, and nurses are trained to know what measures are necessary in order to relieve the distress.
-If these measures do not work to correct the lack of oxygen and relieve the distress, then immediate delivery of the baby is necessary to prevent brain injury.
-If there is a significant delay in recognizing the distress, taking the appropriate measures to relieve the distress and/or in delivery of the baby, then a prolonged lack of oxygen can result in an injury to the baby’s brain.
+If their efforts fail to correct the lack of oxygen and relieve the distress, immediate delivery of the baby is necessary to prevent brain injury.
+If there is a significant delay in recognizing the distress then a prolonged lack of oxygen can result in an injury to the baby’s brain.
 This brain injury can later be diagnosed as cerebral palsy.
 Alternatively, when improperly used, delivery instruments such as forceps and vacuums can result in bleeding into the brain or skull fracture.